mapzen/android/docs/turn-by-turn.md

 engine.setRoute(route);
 ```

 The next thing you need to do is retrieve the device’s current location.
-We won’t detail out how to do this here but we recommend using a library like [Lost](https://github.com/mapzen/LOST) to facilitate this task.
+Without detailing how to do this here, but it is recommended using a library like [Lost](https://github.com/mapzen/LOST) to facilitate this task.
 As you receive location updates, you need to notify the `RouteEngine` of the new current location.
 You can do this by converting your `Location` objects into `ValhallaLocation` objects and simply calling:

 ```java
 ValhallaLocation valhallaLocation = new ValhallaLocation();